FAQs for the CAP Field Experience

 Students should leave the following items at home:

 You will be housed in co-ed residence halls on the UConn Storrs campus.
-Participants will live on gender-separated floors of the building or on separate wings of a floor, and will have separate bathrooms and shower rooms.
+Participants will live on gender-separated floors of the building or on separate floor wings, and will have separate bathrooms and shower rooms.
 All NRCA students will share common areas of the residence hall for meetings and activities.
 At check-in, students will learn which dorms they will be staying in.
 The program coordinator and graduate student staff will stay in the dorms to supervise students.

 Administration of medication will be the responsibility of the participant.
 Only bring as much medication as is reasonably needed during the week.
-Medical kits, supplies, and certain over the counter medications will be administered to students, if needed.
+Medical kits, supplies, and certain permitted over-the-counter medications will be provided to students, if needed.

 As part of your Medical History Records Form, we will ask you to indicate allergies and physical exercise limitations.
 UConn routinely deals with a wide range of special meal requirements, which you can indicate on the application forms.